Skip to main content

 Lobiani (ლობიანი)

-Lobiani is a type of Khachapuri filled with spiced bean paste instead of cheese.
-It's a popular and savory dish, often enjoyed as a quick meal or snack.
-The bean filling is typically made with kidney beans or other beans, cooked with onions, herbs, and spices.
-Lobiani is baked until golden brown and can be found in bakeries and some restaurants throughout Georgia.
+Lobiani is Khachapuri's bean-filled cousin, stuffed with spiced bean paste instead of cheese.
+It makes a quick, savory meal or snack.
+The filling is usually kidney beans cooked with onions, herbs, and spices, sealed in dough and baked until golden.
+You'll find it in bakeries and some restaurants around the country.

 Badrijani Nigvzit (ბადრიჯანი ნიგვზით)